nviswanathan/Css3Marquee/README.md

-# Css3 Marquee
+# CSS3 Marquee
-Jquery plugin for marquee effect using css3
+Jquery plugin for marquee effect using CSS3

+# Why?

+The default marquee html tag animation is not smooth in all browsers.
+It's looks very choppy in all browsers except Chromium and Chrome.
+So we decided to use CSS3 animation property to solve this problem.
+It will work in WebKit as well.